loi-ng/Articles/strategist/BCG_Digital_Transformation.md

 The Consultant wants a client discussion deck laying out emerging digital trends in the F&B industry, including a section on how other F&B companies have increased customer engagement through the use of mobile apps.
 After discussion with your team, you have identified the need to do some market research and develop 2 case studies of best-in-class engagement apps in F&B.

-Invite a friend & complete the program together.

-Know someone who would love this?
-Share this with them!

-Copy link

-Send via
 3
 Here is your task